The-SPOT-Hub/SPOT-Wiki/Lesson Materials & Code/PY101/Python101.md

 z = x + y
 ```

 > (The variable x is assigned to the float 3.5, the variable y is assigned to the integer 5.
-The variable  z is assigned value of x + y which is a float, this is an example of implicit coercion)
+The variable z is assigned to the evaluated result of x + y.
+When x and y are added, y is implicitly coerced to a float as Python can not add different variable types.
+This is an example of implicit coercion.)

 ### 2: What coercion is happening here?
 Is it implicit or explicit?